• Shiela Cochran Ryan, RDN, LD, President

 • Lindsey Coltraine, At Large

-Lindsey Coltraine is a Registered Nurse who works in mental health, and she is pursuing a Master of Marriage and Family Therapy degree where she hopes to work with families with children.
-She graduated from the University of Georgia with a Bachelor’s of Science in Psychology before going on to complete her Master’s of Nursing degree with Georgia Health Sciences University.
+Lindsey Coltraine is a Registered Nurse who works in pediatrics, and she is a Family Therapist where she works with couples and adult individuals.
+She graduated from the University of Georgia with a Bachelor of Science in Psychology before going on to complete her Master’s of Nursing degree with Georgia Health Sciences University and Master of Family Therapy degree with Mercer University.
 She is married to Brian Coltraine, and they have a son who was born in October 2015 with PKU.
+They also have another son who was born in September 2019.
 Lindsey has been very active in the PKU community and is proud to serve on the board.
 Her passion is connecting with new families and helping to ease the transition into the PKU world.

 • Erica Shaddix, At Large